Vyral/base-template/_posts/2019-06-13-how-were-giving-back-to-families-affected-by-the-recent-floods.md

 youtube_code: 'https://youtu.be/1MB-88bfVow'
 ---

-{% include youtube.html %}Many communities across the Midwest are currently facing severe damage from this year’s earlier flooding, including our own Tulsa area, and we at the Wolek Team would like to help.
-Through our charity group, Keys to the City, we are going to be giving $500 to six different families in need of flood relief.
-If you know someone here in Tulsa or the surrounding area whose home was lost or severely damaged by the recent flooding, please nominate them to receive our donation using <u><strong><a target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSf0lN2fLBC4asAbqHSl20yWFo8fQEFgcEbMMrQqWJBd8_o9Ww/viewform">this form</a></strong></u>.
-We’ll be selecting the six lucky families by July 1, so send your nominations in as soon as possible.
-If you have any other questions or would like more information, feel free to give us a call or send us an email.
+{% include youtube.html %}

+Our team is giving back to Oklahomans suffering from flood damage and we need <u>YOUR</u> help\! ​Through our charity organization, Keys To The City, The Wolek Group is giving $500 to <u>SIX</u> families in need of flood relief\!

+Although cleanup has begun, we are far from finished.
+If you know someone in the Tulsa area whose home is severely damaged or was lost due to flooding, complete the nomination form below\!

+We will be making selections on July 1st, so don't wait to raise a hand\!

+Want to join our Flood Relief efforts?&nbsp;

+Email us at **<u><a href="mailto:info@thewolekgroup.com">info@thewolekgroup.com</a></u>** to learn more about how you can donate\!